 1. Upload Boretrak File and Select Boretrak Type

-Strayos provides an option to upload two types of Boretrak files:
+Strayos provides an option to upload the following types of Boretrak files:

 If you have files in CSV format, please contact Strayos support and we will convert your files to (.txt)

 After boretrak files are successfully uploaded, a table will be shown to verify your boretrak data.
-You will have choose the type of boretrak by clicking on Cabled or Rodded to proceed to next step.
+You will then have to specify the "Metric Type" to specify the metric type of uploaded file which by default is meter.
+The metric unit that you specify is just for the uploaded file and it is independent of the user account units.
+Then, choose the type of boretrak by clicking on Cabled or Rodded.

 2. The next step is to Draw an AB line in the map and start boretraking process.

 Click ‘Boretraking’ button to start drawing holes.
 Strayos will automatically count the remaining hole number for you.
 If the total hole number is different with what you expect, please check your boretrak file or contact Strayos customer support.

 Boretrak equipment might allow the users to boretrak at different intervals.
 But at times, drillers and blasters are used to seeing reports for holes at every two feet/half meter intervals.
 This option allows the user to analyze and visualize data at every two feet/half meter without actually boretraking at those intervals.

 Once the boretrak file is uploaded the user will be able to see the following option: